CryptoSignal/Crypto-Signal/README.md

 All possible options for config.yml are almost the same for original CryptoSignal, so look [here](docs/config.md)

+However there are some aditional options to use.

+#### Charts

-At the moment the only aditional option is to enable/disable charts creation.
+You can enable/disable charts creation.

 ```
 settings: